stripe-samples/checkout-single-subscription/README.md

 # Using Checkout for subscriptions

-Combining Checkout and Billing is the fastest way to get a subscription payment page up and running on Stripe.

-[Checkout](https://stripe.com/docs/payments/checkout) is a pre-built payment page that lets you accept cards and Apple Pay while [Billing](https://stripe.com/docs/payments/checkout) is a suite of APIs that lets you model complex subscription plans.
+[Checkout](https://stripe.com/docs/payments/checkout) is a pre-built payment page that lets you accept cards and Apple Pay.
+[Billing](https://stripe.com/docs/billing) is a suite of APIs that lets you model complex subscription plans.
+You can combine the two products to get a subscription payment page up and running without the need of a server.

-Once your customer is ready to pay, use Stripe.js with the ID of your Billing [Plan](https://stripe.com/docs/api/plans) to redirect them to your Checkout page.
+When your customer is ready to pay, use [Stripe.js](https://stripe.com/docs/web) with the ID of your Billing [Plan](https://stripe.com/docs/api/plans) to redirect them to your Checkout page.

 <img src="./checkout-demo.gif" alt="A gif of the Checkout payment page rendering" align="center">